AliceO2Group/QualityControl/doc/PostProcessing.md

 WARNING: Any style parameters specified will override colliding parameters in option.

-To decide whether plots should be generated during each update or just during finalization, use the boolean flag `"producePlotnd placsOnUpdate"`.
+To decide whether plots should be generated during each update or just during finalization, use the boolean flag `"producePlotsOnUpdate"`.

 To pick up the last existing trend which matches the specified Activity, set `"resumeTrend"` to `"true"`.